Functions

 Arrow Functions

-Arrow function properties are compiled as methods:
+Arrow function properties work just like regular methods:

 class Token {